ViktorBarzin/Website/content/blog/21-home-lab-v3-the-foundation.md

 Flat networks are simple but dangerous — a compromised IoT device shouldn't be able to reach your NFS server.
 VLANs provide isolation without additional hardware.

-The WAN path has a double-NAT: pfSense's WAN interface sits on the `192.168.1.0/24` home LAN at `.2`, behind a TP-Link router (`.1`) which is itself behind the ISP router (public IP `176.12.22.76`).
+The WAN path has a double-NAT: pfSense's WAN interface sits on the `192.168.1.0/24` home LAN at `.2`, behind a TP-Link router (`.1`, public IP `176.12.22.76`) which is itself behind the ISP router.
 Cloudflare Tunnel bypasses this entirely — traffic goes straight from Cloudflare's edge into a `cloudflared` pod in the cluster.

 {{< svg src="21-home-lab-v3-network.svg" alt="Network topology" >}}